salsabear/salsabear/README.md

 - 👋 Hi, I’m @salsabear
 - 👀 I’m interested in drawing & ui/ux design
 - 🌱 I’m currently learning graphic design
-- 💞️ I’m looking to collaborate on cooding
+- 💞️ I’m looking to collaborate on coding
 - 📫 How to reach me is just send me email

 <!---